emfcamp/developer.emfcamp.org/bar.md

 `/api/sessions.json` returns a list of current and future bar Sessions.

-Example (NB the times in this example are *not* final and may change during the event based on available volunteers, etc.):
+Example (N.B. the times in this example are *not* final and may change during the event based on available volunteers, etc.):

 ```json